vertcoin-project/vertcoin-core/README.md

  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins
- - 50 coins per block (25 after block 840,000)
+ - 25 coins per block
  - Difficulty retargeting every block to recover from large hashrate swings
- - Lyra2REv3 proof of work algorithm for ASIC resistance
+ - Verthash proof of work algorithm for ASIC resistance

 For more information, as well as an immediately useable, binary version of the Vertcoin client software, see http://www.vertcoin.org.